 Underpinning her work is a strong commitment to social justice, human rights, policy advocacy and practice leadership.
 Her research includes service users and services established to support new arrivals and people from refugee backgrounds, including mutual aid organisations.

-Dr Tana Penovic is an Associate Professor at Deakin University’s Law School.
+Tana Penovic is an Associate Professor at Deakin University’s Law School.
 Her qualifications include a Bachelor of Arts and Bachelor of Laws (Hons) from the University of Melbourne, a Master of Studies in International Human Rights Law with Distinction from the University of Oxford and a PhD from Monash University on Australian refugee law.

 Tania served for a decade as a deputy director of the Castan Centre for Human Rights Law and has worked as a volunteer lawyer in the refugee sector in Australia and the United Kingdom.
 She has provided numerous submissions and invited expert testimony to federal government inquiries concerning refugee law and policy.
 Her research is published in leading Australian and international journals, including the UNSW Law Review, Federal Law Review and Cambridge International Law Journal and focuses on advancing access to justice, rights and remedies for vulnerable individuals, exploring the extent to which common law principles and civil proceedings can vindicate human rights arguments.